Course Outline

 Format:

 You will work in groups and deliver a video recorded oral PowerPoint presentation on a specific condition that is relevant to cardiorespiratory and metabolic health.
 You will be required to nominate your topic in Week 2 by selecting from a list of topics on Canvas.
 You may also nominate your own topic, but this must be approved by the course coordinator during Week 2.
 PowerPoint presentations will be 15 minutes in duration.
-During Week 7 you will be allocated some time to work on your presentations as a group, using collaborative platforms.
-The group's final presentation slides are due to be handed in during your scheduled class of Week 11 and the complete video recording of the presentation is to be finalised and submitted during your scheduled class time of Week 12.
+During Week 7 you will be allocated some time to work on and receive feedback on your presentations as a group.
+The group's final presentation slides are due to be handed in during your scheduled workshop / tutorial class of Week 11 and the complete video recording of the presentation is to be finalised and submitted during your scheduled workshop / tutorial class time of Week 12.

 Explicit, detailed assessment criteria and the associated grading rubric relating to the presentation are available on the course Canvas site, and you should refer to these when preparing your presentations for submission and grading.